Australia will enforce parental consent of minors on social media - ExBulletin

 “Our bill means that if these companies don’t meet that standard, they will be severely punished,” she added.

+Sign in to see a list of the most promising startups in 2021

-“Facebook’s own internal research leak shows the impact of social media platforms on young people’s body image and mental health,” said David Coleman, deputy minister of mental health and suicide prevention.
+“Facebook’s own internal research leak shows the impact of social media platforms on young people’s body image and mental health,” said David Coleman, Deputy Minister of Sign-in Mental Health and Suicide Prevention.

 In a statement, Facebook’s Director of Public Policy for Australia and New Zealand, Mia Garlick, said the company was considering the proposed law: “Australia’s privacy law is evolving at a pace comparable to the speed of innovation and new technology.
 I understand the importance of ensuring that. ” “I’m experiencing it today.”

-Under the bill, the Australian Information Commissioner’s office, a privacy watchdog, is a complete study capable of imposing financial benefits on businesses up to A $ 10 million, 10% of annual sales, or three times the breach.
-And receive enforcement authority. ..
+Under the bill, the Australian Information Commissioner’s office, a privacy watchdog, is empowered with full investigation and enforcement, giving businesses up to A $ 10 million, 10% of annual sales, or three times the economic benefits of violations.
+Can be imposed.

 Sources